Nigel Wright (music producer)

-Nigel Wright (born 13 June 1955, Bristol) is a record producer from England.
+Nigel Wright (born 13 June 1955, in Bristol) is a record producer from England.
 His career as music producer, orchestrator and songwriter has scored five number one singles, 31 Top 20 singles and a string of platinum albums with recording artists as diverse as Madonna, Shakatak, Mezzoforte, Barbra Streisand, Boyzone, Sonia, Take That, Sinitta, José Carreras, Robson & Jerome, Michael Ball, Sarah Brightman, The Texas Tenors, Cliff Richard, Connie Fisher, Paul Potts, Andy Abraham and Ray Quinn.

 Wright's career in theatre and film include serving as the music producer for Andrew Lloyd Webber, in a successful partnership that had, as of May 2009, lasted more than eighteen years.

 Record production

 Wright first rose to prominence as producer of the jazz-funk group Shakatak.
 During the 1980s, he also produced medleys under various names.
 In 1981, Wright created "Ain't No Stopping", a rapid response to the success of Stars on 45 consisting of parts of recent disco hits and taking its name from McFadden & Whitehead's "Ain't No Stoppin' Us Now" which began and ended the medley.
 Released under the group name Enigma, it reached number 11 in the UK Singles Chart and was followed by "I Love Music" which reached number 25.

-Through the 1980s, Wright continued to produce medleys under other names including Mojo and Mirage.
+Through the 1980s, Wright continued to produce medleys under other names including This Year's Blonde, Mojo, and Mirage.
 Under the latter name, he created the popular "Jack Mix" series of medleys which included the 1987 top ten hit singles "Jack Mix II" (#4) and "Jack Mix IV" (#8) and albums Jack Mix '88 and Jack Mix in Full Effect (both #7).
 In 1989, he produced Luv's comeback EP For You including Welcome to My Party that charted in the Netherlands and Belgium.

 He continued to create medleys into the early 1990s, now under the name UK Mixmasters.
 Under this title, he produced three UK hit singles, the biggest of these being "The Bare Necessities Megamix", which peaked at No. 14 in 1991.